wfjm/w11/doc/INSTALL.md

 ### <a id="bitkits">Available bitkits with bit and log files</a>

-Tarballs with ready to use bit files and all logfiles from the tool chain can be downloaded from http://www.retro11.de/data/oc_w11/bitkits/ .
+Tarballs with ready-to-use bit files and all logfiles from the tool chain can be downloaded from http://www.retro11.de/data/oc_w11/bitkits/ .